GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 ### Requisites

-- To undertake this exercise test mode must be enabled: ensure you understand the steps shown in previous section and that you have a mechanism to automate the process of requesting access tokens since they are short lived.
+- To undertake this exercise test mode must be enabled.
+Ensure you have a mechanism to automate the process of requesting access tokens since they are short lived.

 - Examples will make use of `curl` so ensure it's available in your environment.
 Starter knowledge of `curl` is more than enough.

 - Ensure you have a text editor at hand

 - It is required you can inspect your LDAP contents as you proceed with the examples.
-If you are not comfortable issuing Open LDAP commands, a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html) makes a very pleasant experience.
+If you are not comfortable issuing Open LDAP commands, a GUI client such as [Apache DS](https://directory.apache.org/studio/downloads.html) makes a pleasant experience.

 ### Creating resources